hu-macsy/lama_old/scai/dmemo/doc/index.rst

 routines for data structures using heterogeneous arrays.

-* A communicator is an object that stands for a group of processes that might run on arbitrary nodes of the distributged memory platform.
+* A communicator is an object that stands for a group of processes that might run on arbitrary nodes of the distributed memory platform.
 Methods are provided for data exchange between theses processes.
 * A distribution defines a mapping of data (e.g. vectors, arrays) to the processes of a communicator.
-* In contrary to the communication primitives provided by MPI, the communication routines provided here are more high-level routines that provide operations on arrays or vectors that involve communication, e.g. redistributions or halo exchange.
+* In contrary to the communication primitives provided by MPI, the methods provided by a communicator are more high-level routines that provide operations on arrays or vectors that involve communication, e.g. redistributions or halo exchange.
 Furthermore, they exploit C++ features like overloading and templates and by using the SCAI heterogeneous arrays they are aware of valid instantions of the data to be communicated.